Better-Computing-Consulting/azure-storagesyncservice-migration-smb-over-quic-deployment/README.md

 1. Retrieve the playbook secrets from an Azure Key Vault
 2. Deploy an Azure Resource Group
 3. Deploy a Virtual Network
-4. Deploy a Subnet with a service enpoint to Azure Storage
+4. Deploy a Subnet with a service endpoint to Azure Storage
 5. Deploy a Gateway subnet
 6. Get the public IP of the on-prem network
 7. Deploy a storage account that allows access only to the on-prem public IP and the new subnet with the service point